metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 - `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authentication (see [below for nested schema](#nestedatt--spec--remote_read--basic_auth))
 - `bearer_token_file` (String) Path to bearer token file
 - `bearer_token_secret` (Attributes) Optional bearer auth token to use for -remoteWrite.url (see [below for nested schema](#nestedatt--spec--remote_read--bearer_token_secret))
-- `headers` (List of String) Headers allow configuring custom http headersMust be in form of semicolon separated header with valuee.g.headerName:headerValuevmalert supports it since 1.79.0 version
+- `headers` (List of String) Headers allow configuring custom http headers Must be in form of semicolon separated header with value e.g. headerName:headerValue vmalert supports it since 1.79.0 version
 - `lookback` (String) Lookback defines how far to look into past for alerts timeseries.
-For example, if lookback=1h then range from now() to now()-1h will be scanned. (default 1h0m0s)Applied only to RemoteReadSpec
+For example, if lookback=1h then range from now() to now()-1h will be scanned. (default 1h0m0s) Applied only to RemoteReadSpec
 - `o_auth2` (Map of String)
 - `oauth2` (Attributes) OAuth2 defines OAuth2 configuration (see [below for nested schema](#nestedatt--spec--remote_read--oauth2))
 - `tls_config` (Map of String) TLSConfig specifies TLSConfig configuration parameters.